 Paws

-Insect bites (ants, bees) can also cause foot issues.
-Both with the same symptoms.
+Insect bites (ants, bees) can also cause foot issues with the same symptoms.

 Weight

-Energy in must equal energy out, and we constantly trip the light fantastic trying to find the right balance between the ‘in’ & the ‘out’, particularly for active breeds.
-Suffice it to say we have a few tricks up our sleeves, for instance; breakfast, weigh-ins, coconut oil, eggs, extra high-energy snacks & re-calibrating rest times.
+Energy in must equal energy out, and we constantly trying to find the right balance between the ‘in’ and the ‘out’, particularly for active breeds.
+We have a few tricks up our sleeves, for instance, breakfast, weigh-ins, coconut oil, eggs, extra high-energy snacks, and re-calibrating rest times.

-- There is a whole lot of magic involved with balancing the energy in & out.
+- Balancing energy in and out involves a lot of magic.
 Food intake must increase, but not at the risk of GDV (Gastric Dilation Volvulus) or Bloat.
-Too much, too fast can be disastrous, and not enough leads to weight loss.
+Too much, too fast, can be disastrous, and not enough leads to weight loss.

-- Many dogs are too excited to eat breakfast, new dogs can be shy and uncertain about what is going on.
-Some are naturally fussy, others are not.
-Every dog is different, and it can take us some time to figure out what strategy works best with each one.
+- Many dogs are too excited to eat breakfast, and new dogs can be shy and uncertain about what is happening.
+Some are naturally fussy, and others are not.
+Every dog is different, and it can take some time to figure out what strategy works best for each.

-- In short, we try our very best, but honestly, it can be devilishly hard to succeed at times.
+- In short, we try our very best, but it can be devilishly hard to succeed sometimes.

-- There is a small separate agreement outlining weight loss for first-timers.
+- For first-timers, there is a small separate agreement outlining weight loss.
 You can read this at your first online booking session.

-- If you are bringing your own food for your dog – then please remember to ‘up’ the proportions.
+- If you are bringing your food for your dog, please remember to ‘up’ the proportions.

-If weight loss is a deal-breaker for you, then we encourage you to seek boarding at a traditional-style kennel.
-Less action, less fun, but the weight will remain intact.
+If weight loss is a deal-breaker, we encourage you to seek boarding at a traditional-style kennel.
+There will be less action and fun, but the weight may remain intact.

 Ligaments/Joints

 Torn or damaged ligaments can happen anywhere, at any time, not just on our grounds.
 Admittedly, the chances are higher in our active environment – but you must be prepared to accept this risk.
 We do not cover medical costs for ligament damage.
-If you are concerned about your dog’s joints, then private pet insurance may prove to be a practical financial decision.
+Private pet insurance may be a practical financial decision if you are concerned about your dog’s joints.

 Gastro Type Symptoms

-Dogs can be gross and will eat (or at least taste) all kinds of weird and wonderful stinky things.
-There are a lot of sensory delights on our grounds (naturally occurring – eg dog, bird & possum poo).
+Dogs can be gross and eat (or at least taste) weird and wonderful stinky things.
+There are a lot of sensory delights on our grounds (naturally occurring – e.g. dog, bird & possum poo).
 If consumed, this may upset their dietary tract for a short period.
-We have dietary tricks up our sleeves to ease upset tummies during board.
-Sometimes, a gastro-type bug may begin to circulate among our guests (similar to a human preschool) and we have processes in place to inform our customers about this (post and pre-board).
+We have nutritional tricks up our sleeves to ease upset tummies during board.
+Sometimes, a gastro-type bug may circulate among our guests (similar to a human preschool), and we have processes to inform our customers about this (post and pre-board).

 Post-Board